EdTech Plan for K-12 Public Schools in Washington State

 - Best practices, resources, and models for instruction in digital citizenship, internet safety, and media literacy; and

-- Strategies that will support school districts in implementation of best practices and recommendations.
+- Strategies that will support school districts in the implementation of best practices and recommendations.

-More information on the initiative can be found online at http://edtech.ospi.k12.wa.us/course/view.php?id=62, and resources from the work will be posted on the Washington state OER Commons Hub at https://www.oercommons.org/hubs/washington
+Resources from the work will be posted on the Washington state OER Commons Hub.

 Additionally, OSPI has launched a new open policy that requires all copyrightable intellectual property created by OSPI employees, contractors, and grantees to be openly licensed.
 This policy will allow all stakeholders to realize the educational impact from the substantial investments the state, the federal government, and private foundations make in educational resources created by or for OSPI.